Internal deadline: 25 September, 2015 (for U.S. applicants); November 13, 2015 (for international students)

 Eligibility requirements: Candidates for a Gates Cambridge Scholarship:

-- May be citizens of any country outside the United Kingdom.
+- Citizen of any country outside the United Kingdom

-- May apply to pursue one of the following full-time residential courses of study: PhD (three year research-only degree); MSc or MLitt (two year research-only degree); or a one-year postgraduate course (e.g. MPhil, LLM, MASt, Diploma, MBA, etc.)
+- Pursuing one of the following full-time residential courses of study: PhD (three year research-only degree); MSc or MLitt (two year research-only degree); or a one-year postgraduate course (e.g. MPhil, LLM, MASt, Diploma, MBA, etc.)

-- Must be admitted to Cambridge through the University's normal academic procedures.
-The Trust cannot admit students.
+- Admitted to Cambridge through the University's normal academic procedures.
+The Trust cannot admit students

-- Must be well prepared for the Cambridge course for which they are applying and must meet all of the conditions for admission specified by the University (e.g. academic, English language proficiency, if required, and any other conditions set).
+- Prepared for the rigorous Cambridge course selected and must meet all of the conditions for admission specified by the University (e.g. academic, English language proficiency, if required, and any other conditions set)

-- Must be able to show evidence of high academic achievement, leadership potential, social commitment and a good fit with Cambridge.
+- High academic achievement, leadership potential, social commitment and a good fit with Cambridge

 Award summary and conditions: This benefaction creates in perpetuity an international scholarship program to enable outstanding graduate students from outside the United Kingdom to study at the University of Cambridge.
 The Trustees are required to award scholarships on the basis of a person's intellectual ability, leadership capacity and desire to use their knowledge to contribute to society throughout the world by providing service to their communities and applying their talents and knowledge to improve the lives of others.
 Applicants intending to pursue a course of graduate study or research at the University of Cambridge must complete and submit the 'GRADSAF' application form to the Board of Graduate Studies by the relevant deadline.
 By submitting one GRADSAF form per course applied for, candidates will, where eligible, be considered for: admission to a course of graduate study or research by the Board of Graduate Studies, admission to a College by one or more of the Cambridge Colleges funding offered by the Cambridge Trusts (including Gates Cambridge Scholarships) and other awards, where eligible, offered by the University of Cambridge (Dorothy Hodgkin Postgraduate Awards and Domestic Research Studentships).